One Hundred Five

 Janah, “Likely cost, the things were here, the operations aren’t on anyone’s radar.
 Building new stuff means budget requests and putting the bureaucracy on alert.
 It’s like the helicopters, neither came off the assembly line in the past ten years, the Humvees have battle scars.
 Whoever runs this op doesn’t spend much money on it by military standards.”

 The big door opens on the larger hut, soldiers mill around, looks like a break, nothing operational.
-Four go off to the rear of the hut and break out a pack of cigarettes.
+Four go off to the rear of the hut and pass around a pack of cigarettes.

 “Oceane, peek inside.”